michaliskambi/elisp/lsp/README.md

         -> now completion completely fails. `But` cannot be completed to anything.
 Which is a shame, it would be better IMHO if CodeTools would just ignore the missing `Foobar` in the `uses` clause.

+* TODO: We have to make LSP server find and understand `CastleEngineManifest.xml` in containing directory, and extract extra file paths from it.
+Alternatively: extract extra paths from LPI.

+    This is extra important in the light of above (CodeTools fail if unit cannot be found).
+E.g. right now code completion fails on CGE `tests/code/testcases/testcastlecomponentserialize.pas`, because it cannot find `CastleTestCase` which is in `tests/code/tester-fpcunit/`.
+And LSP cannot guess by itself to search in `../tester-fpcunit/` for this.
+Only project files (we maintain both `CastleEngineManifest.xml` and LPI for this) contain the necessary information to find all units.

 * Both LSP servers fail at finding LCL units (unless I misconfigured them).

     Testcase: